jeric-n/Whisperlater/README.md

 To run this application, you will need:

-1.  **An NVIDIA GPU**: The Docker image is configured to use CUDA for GPU acceleration.
+1.  **An NVIDIA GPU**: The Docker image is configured to use CUDA for GPU acceleration. *Recommended: 3070 and above.
+More than 16GB of system RAM is also strongly recommended*
 2.  **Docker**: [Install Docker](https://docs.docker.com/engine/install/) on your system.

 ## How to Run